 - 3.13 A council may decide not to pay any civic salary to the posts of civic head and or deputy civic head.
 If paid, civic heads must be remunerated at Band 3 level and deputy civic heads at Band 5.
-(Determinations 5, 6, 7 and 8). - 3.14 The posts of civic head and deputy civic head are not included in the cap (with the exception of Isle of Anglesey and Merthyr Tydfil Councils). - 3.15 Civic heads are senior posts within councils which are distinct from political or executive leadership.
+(Determinations 5, 6, 7 and 8). - 3.14 The posts of civic head and deputy civic head are not included in the cap (subject to not exceeding 50% of the council membership). - 3.15 Civic heads are senior posts within councils which are distinct from political or executive leadership.
 In addition to chairing major meetings the civic head is the authorities' 'first citizen' and 'ambassador' representing the council to a wide variety of institutions and organisations.
 The Panel's requirement that members should not have to pay for the cost of the support (see Determination 10) needed to carry out their duties applies also in respect of deputy civic heads.

-Determination 3: Where paid, a Civic Head must be paid a Band 3 salary of £25,593 in accordance with Table 4.
+Determination 3: Where paid, a Civic Head must be paid a Band 3 salary of $\pounds 25,593$ in accordance with Table 4.